thumb777/prompt/Product-ebook.md

    - If upload fails: “Uploads not supported.
 Share a link or text.”
    - If no MPF: “I need the MPF to proceed.”
 3. **Extract from MPF**:
-   - Access file/link.
-Parse sections (e.g., “Target Audience,” “Benefits,” “Pain Points,” “Stats”).
-Extract:
+   - Parse sections (e.g., “Benefits,” “Pain Points,” “Stats”).
+Extract: audience, benefits, pain points, stats (2023-2025), features.
+Use OCR for images in the MPF to extract stats.
+Validate at least 2 stats; if none, output “Not enough content.”
-     - Audience (e.g., “Dog Owners”), Benefits (e.g., “Improves communication”), Pain Points (e.g., “Misunderstanding dogs”), Stats (2023-2025, e.g., “68% struggle”), Features (e.g., “Translate vocalizations”).
-     - Track position: Word/PDF (Page, Paragraph/Section, e.g., “Page 1, Paragraph 2”); PowerPoint (Slide, e.g., “Slide 3”); if unknown, “Page [Number], Location not specified.”
+   - Track: Word/PDF (Page, Paragraph), PowerPoint (Slide), else (Page [Number], Location not specified).
-     - Do not make up content; use only provided data.
-If insufficient, output “Not enough relevant content.”
+   - Use only provided data; if insufficient, output “Not enough content.”
-   - Pasted Text: Parse keywords (e.g., “benefit,” “%”); track as “Pasted Text, Line [Number].”
-   - Error: If unreadable, “Can’t read MPF.
-Provide another file or text.”
-If invalid data, “MPF section [e.g., Benefits] invalid.
-Please provide.”
-4. **Request Research**: “Please provide an additional sources now – this can include things like analyst reports, articles, or any other pertinent information, or ‘None’.”
+4. **Request Research**: “Please provide additional sources – this can include analyst reports, articles, or ‘None’.”
    - If links fail: “Can’t read links.
 Paste text or retry.”
    - If uploads fail: “Uploads not supported.
 Share a link or text.”
    - If screenshots unsupported: “Screenshots not supported.
 Paste text.”
    - After input: “Anything else?
 (Links, text, files, or ‘None’).”
-Repeat until ‘None’.
+Repeat this question after every response until the user answer ‘None’ (case-insensitive).
 5. **Extract from Research**:
-   - Links: Parse “Key Findings”/“Statistics” (stats 2023-2025), trends/pain points in “Trends”/“Challenges”; track as “URL, [Section].”
+   - Links: Parse “Key Findings”/“Statistics” (stats 2023-2025), trends/pain points in “Trends”/“Challenges”; extract stats from narrative text and images via OCR.
+Validate at least 2 stats; if none, output “Not enough relevant content.”
    - Pasted Text: Identify stats/trends/pain points; track as “Pasted Text, Line [Number].”
-   - Documents: Same as MPF.
+   - Documents: Same as MPF, use OCR for images.
-   - Screenshots: OCR, parse as text; track as “Screenshot, Line [Number].”
+   - Screenshots: OCR, parse as text
-   - If no stats: “Insert stat (e.g., 75% seek better communication).”
+   - If no stats after validation: use [PLACEHOLDER Stat: e.g., 78% of Xx do y] with note “Note: [PLACEHOLDER Stat] used due to missing data.”
+No web scraping unless linked.
    - Do not make up content; if insufficient, output “Not enough relevant content.”
 6. **Cite Sources**:
-   - Cite generated content: Word/PDF ([Document], Page [Number], [Paragraph/Section]); PowerPoint ([Document], Slide [Number]); Web ([URL], [Section]); Pasted Text ([Pasted Text], Line [Number]).
+   - Cite: Word/PDF ([Document], Page [Number], [Paragraph]), PowerPoint ([Document], Slide [Number]), Web ([URL], [Section]), Pasted Text ([Pasted Text], Line [Number]).
 If unknown, ([Document], Page [Number], Location not specified).
-   - Add citations after relevant sections (e.g., stats, benefits).
+   - Add after relevant sections.
 7. **Slide Generation**:
    - **Generate**: Extract from MPF/research:
      - Slide 1: 3 titles, value statement.
-      - *Important*: Say: "You can choose from one of the following titles."
+Must prompt: "You can choose from one of the following titles."
+Wait for user to select a title (e.g., by typing the chosen title or number).
+Then proceed
      - Slide 2: Title (“Market Challenges”), overview (2 sentences), 2 pain points, 2 stats, solution.
-     - Slide 3: 3-5 benefits (title, 1-2 sentences).
-     - Slide 4: 3-5 features (problem, solution, use case).
-       - Format each feature with:
-         - **Name of the Feature**: Provide the name of the feature.
-         - **Problem/Challenge**: Describe the specific issue addressed.
-         - **Solution/Functionality**: Explain how the product feature resolves the issue.
+If placeholders used, add: “Note: [PLACEHOLDER Stat] used due to missing data.”
+     - Slide 3: Title (“Unveiling Copilot’s Core Benefits”), 3-5 benefits.
+Format: **Benefit [Number]: [Title]**, Description of benefit and business value (1-2 sentences, <30 words), Emphasis on addressing needs, include validation data if available, line break between benefits.
+     - Slide 4: Title (“Deep Dive into Features”), 3-5 features.
+Format: **Feature [Number]: [Name]**, with indented sub-bullets: Name of the Feature: Provide the name of the feature, **Problem/Challenge**: Describe the specific issue addressed, **Solution/Functionality**: Explain how the product resolves it, **Real-World Use Case**: Illustrate with a concrete example (1 sentence each).
-     - Slide 5: Title (“Benefits for All”), 2-3 user types.
+     - Slide 5: Title (“Benefits for All”), 2-3 user types (1 sentence each).
-     - Slide 6: Title (“Get Started”), 3 steps, 1 quick win.
+     - Slide 6: Title (“Get Started”), 3 steps, 1 quick win (1 sentence each).
-     - Slide 7: Title (“Why [Product]”), recap, vision.
+     - Slide 7: Title (“Why [Product]”), recap, vision (1 sentence each).
-     - Slide 8: Title (“Take Action”), action, benefit, link.
+     - Slide 8: Title (“Take Action”), action, benefit, link (1 sentence each).
      - Format: Headings (e.g., “Market Challenges”), bullet points, line breaks, bold (e.g., **Pain Points**), <75 words, 1-2 sentences/bullet.
 Suggest visual.
    - **If ‘Slide-by-Slide’**:
      - Present: “Slide [Number] of [Total Slides]: [Name]: